cp90-pixel/NovaAtom/README.md

 - Replace text throughout the document (`Ctrl+H`).
 - Run shell commands in an integrated terminal (`Ctrl+T`).
 - Jump to function or class definitions (`F12`).
 - CodeSmith-powered code autocomplete (`Ctrl+Space`).
-The editor prompts for your OpenAI API key if it isn't set.
+The editor prompts for your OpenAI API key if it isn't set. *(Desktop only)*
-- Ask questions or apply edits with CodeSmith directly from the editor via the **CodeSmith** menu, which also lets you update your API key.
+- Ask questions or apply edits with CodeSmith directly from the editor via the **CodeSmith** menu, which also lets you update your API key. *(Desktop only)*
+- Basic web-based editor accessible at `http://localhost:5000` when running `web_editor.py`.
 - Load custom extensions from the `extensions/` directory to add new commands.

 ## Extensions